Start9Labs/documentation/site/source/user-manual/device-guides/limitations/lim-ios.rst

   :depth: 2
   :local:

-iOS has no known limitations in regard to Embassy.
+iOS has no known limitations in regard to StartOS.